TnTech-ECE/Fall2022-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Signoff .md

 <br>
    $≈ 210.588 - 147.55$
    $≈ 63.038$
 <br>
 The path loss value of 63.038 indicates that the signal strength decreases as the distance between the transmitter and receiver increases.
 Higher path loss values indicate weaker signal strength.

 <br>
 the signal-to-noise ratio (SNR):
 <br>
-The received signal power: $-125$ $dBm$, including additional losses.
+The received signal power: $-125 dBm$
 <br>
 The noise power bandwidth $(2.046 MHz)$ : $-110$ $dBm$
 <br>